ICArmenian-Mycologists/ICArmenian-Mycologists.github.io/index.md

 Our team consists of accomplished author, writer, scientist and thinker Dr. Patricia Ononiwu Kaishian, mycorrhizae-whisperer and rock-climbing extraordinaire Claudia Bashian-Victoroff M.Sc., Joshua Tree mycorrhizae and fire fungi expert Arik Joukhajian, and recent Microbiology graduate Dr. Tania Kurbessoian (who specializes in black yeast population genomics).

+The International Congress of Armenian Mycologists welcomes people from diverse backgrounds regardless of race, ethinicity, religion, gender identity, gender expression, sexual orientation, political affiliation, national origin, or disability.
+Our main goal is to uplift the indigenous Armenian peoples in the scientific community.  <br>

 <br>

 {%